Kolobok: Usage of the character

 In 2002, the character was featured on a postage stamp of the Ukrainian postal service, Ukrposhta.

 In 2012, the National Bank of Kazakhstan issued a coin featuring Kolobok.

 A depiction of Kolobok was used as a mascot for the 2016 Bandy World Championship.

 In 2018, the crater on Ryugu, a near-Earth asteroid, has been given a name "Kolobok".

+In 2020, Kolobok is featured in the movie The Last Warrior: Root of Evil.

+In 2026, a spin-off prequel movie The Last Warrior: Kolobok features Kolobok as its main character.